Men tend to favor barbells or dumbbells within their training.

 Knowing when and why you need to use them will lead to the best reward.

 Better for beginners.
-Having to stabilize the weight you are holding in each hand enhances dexterity and activates more muscle fibers overall.
+Stabilizing the weight, you are holding in each hand enhances dexterity and activates more muscle fibers overall.

-Help to out strength imbalances between limbs (this is a difficulty particularly common in beginners).
+Help to out strength imbalances between limbs (this is a difficulty widespread in beginners).

 You can drop the weights if you can’t complete a repetition.
 You will not get trapped during a bench press or squat under the like you would want a pub.